JM24/CSCI19_blog/NCLGym/gym.md

 <img src="challenge4.PNG" width="800">

-I analyzed the log file and was able to detmine the answers to all the questions to the questions by skimming the log file for the information.
+I analyzed the log file and was able to determine the answers to all the questions to the questions by skimming the log file for the information.

 ##### Network Traffic Analysis